DamoM73/turtle_vid_tute/lesson_2_slides.md

     print(number)
 ```

-Let's unpack that code:
+---

+Unpack the code:

-- `range` tells Python on create a list of numbers
+- `range` &rarr; create a list of numbers
-- `1` is the first number in that list
+- `1` &rarr; first number in the list
-- `101` is the first number *not* in that list.
-This can be confusing but we will learn why later on.
+- `101` &rarr; first number *not* in the list

+---

-We can actually use the `range` function directly in the `for` loop.
+Can use the `range` function directly in `for` loop

 ```python
 for number in range(1,101):
     print(number)
 ```

+---

 ### Use for Turtle

 Code blocks can be made up of any code, including Turtle code.
-So let try it.

 Create a new file and type in the code below.